cesiu/dotfiles/README.md

 stolen from the Monokai color scheme.
 You may or may not need to install the Powerline patched fonts first.
 I don't remember.

+### About `Pencil.terminal`: ###
+This is a high-contrast, light background color scheme for use on projectors.
+It matches the projector mode color scheme used by the custom `:Beam` command in vim.

+#### Even more stuff I forget to do: ####
+* macOS uses Ctrl+Arrow to switch spaces, so it uses Alt+Arrow to move by words in terminal.
+This is inane.
+Change it.

 #### Stuff I need to check sometime: ####
 * ALE is running syntax checking on load?
 And not picking up flake8 configs?
   Don't pull it for now.